8 cm FK M. 5: Variants

 The M.5 was adapted for use in narrow mountain paths as the M.5/8 and could be disassembled into three loads.
 The base of the barrel was given lifting grips to speed its removal from the carriage and the carriage itself was modified to allow it to be disassembled.
 Later M.5/8 barrels were made out of steel and full length axles of cast steel were available for use in its field gun configuration as found on an example rescued from a Dutch barn.
 This gun was also fitted with German army standard wooden wheels that differ from Austrian military standard through the lack of metal lugs on the spoke ends.

+Anti-aircraft

-In addition to its field gun and mountain gun roles the M.5/8 was also adapted to an anti-aircraft role by placing the gun on a high-angle pedestal mount with 360 ° traverse and firing shrapnell shell.
+In addition to its field gun and mountain gun roles the M.5/8 was also adapted to an anti-aircraft role by placing the gun on a high-angle pedestal mount with 360 ° traverse and firing shrapnel shell.
 In this form it was named "8 cm Luftfahrzeugabwehr-Kanone M 5/8 Mittelpivotlafette."
-The Italians also had an anti-aircraft version of the M 05/08 called the Cannone da 77/28 CA (contraereo).
+The Italians also had an anti-aircraft version of the M 05/08 called the Cannone da 77/28 C.A. (contraereo).
 Despite its obsolescence it was deployed by Italian home guard units during World War II for static anti-aircraft defense and those captured by Germany after the Italian armistice in 1943 were given the designation 7.65 cm Flak 268/1(i).
 There were also anti-aircraft versions of the M.5/8 in use with Czechoslovakia and Yugoslavia.